AlexanderEllis/blog/content/posts/cnames.md

 `www.example.com`.
 When you go to `www.example.com`, your DNS resolver sees this entry and looks up the right side instead, `example.com`, which then (hopefully) resolves to the actual destination.
-This is pretty neat, and it can be handy for doing all sorts of interesting things with subdomain.
+This is pretty neat, and it can be handy for doing all sorts of interesting things with subdomains.

 If you aren't familiar with CNAMEs or DNS, I'd highly, highly recommend [Julia Evans' _How DNS Works!_ Zine](https://jvns.ca/blog/2022/04/26/new-zine--how-dns-works-/).